Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Lessons learned and Future Research Directions

 \subsubsection{Future Direction}

-In upcoming years, we expect to see more applications of XAI in filling the gaps within the existing AI-driven 6G use cases and technical aspects.
-In particular, it is promising to develop more in-model XAI technologies, which can achieve a higher level of explainability and high decision-making performance.
-Moreover, the well-recognised metrics to evaluate explainability will be likely proposed in a domain-specific manner for a specific group of stakeholders.
-The engagement of legal experts is highly required in all major stages, from design to evaluation of any new XAI methods in 6G.
+In the upcoming years, we expect to see more applications of XAI in filling the gaps within the existing AI-driven 6G use cases and technical aspects.

-The upcoming 6G brings lots of new challenges to some emerging technologies such as quantum computing and blockchain 3.0, which may need XAI intensively in the future.
-Quantum computing has been evolved quite quickly in recent years, after a long term silence since it was theoretically discussed in the early 1980s \cite{feynman1982simulating}.
-Quantum computer has a great potential to solve a particular type of computing task that used to be considered infeasible for classical computers.
+The upcoming 6G brings several new challenges to some of the emerging technologies such as quantum computing and blockchain 3.0, which may need XAI intensively in the future.
+Quantum computing has evolved quite quickly in recent years, after a long-term silence since it was theoretically discussed in the early 1980s \cite{feynman1982simulating}.
+Quantum computers have a great potential to solve a particular type of computing task that used to be considered infeasible for classical computers.
 As one type of quantum computing, the power of adiabatic quantum computation was validated in a 6G smart transportation pilot project for assigning optimal bus routes in the city of Lisbon, Portugal \cite{yarkoni2020quantum}.
-Such quantum computing powered AI-decision making will be exponentially faster in 6G ages due to more input data every second.
-It requires XAI technology to explain high-stake decisions under strict performance pressure where data flows is extremely high volume.
+Such quantum computing-powered AI decision-making will be exponentially faster in the 6G ages due to more input data every second.
+It requires XAI technology to explain high-stake decisions under strict performance pressure where data flows are extremely high in volume.
 Blockchain 3.0 \cite{maesa2020blockchain} generally refers to all non-cryptocurrencies blockchain applications such as electronic voting and supply chain management.
-In 6G times, many heterogeneous blockchain systems need to be connected, which poses a great challenge to balancing network performance and system security and privacy demand.
+In the 6G era, many heterogeneous blockchain systems need to be connected, which poses a great challenge to balancing network performance and system security and privacy demands.
 Moreover, the high heterogeneity of blockchain 3.0 also implies more diverse stakeholders from different organisations involved in 6G AI-assisted decision-making.
-Ensuring all types of stakeholders satisfied with the outcomes of XAI and making XAI methods compliant with the local regulations would remain vital.
+Ensuring all types of stakeholders are satisfied with the outcomes of XAI and making XAI methods compliant with local regulations would remain vital.